Skip to main content

 Helping cities and counties address these functions in the context of a wide range of state and local interests requires that we be problem solvers.
 The department’s mission reflects this active role.

-To help communities and citizens plan for, protect and improve the built and natural systems that provide a high quality of life.
-In partnership with citizens and local governments, we foster sustainable and vibrant communities and protect our natural resources legacy.
+The Department of Land Conservation and Development's mission is to help communities plan for, protect, and improve the built and natural systems that provide a high quality of life.
+In partnership with Oregonians and local governments, we foster sustainable and vibrant communities and protect our natural resources legacy.

 The DLCD workforce strives to represent the diversity of the communities we serve by fostering a diverse, equitable, and inclusive culture for employees, the public, and the local governments we serve.
 Our vision for diversity exists across the breadth (functions) and depth (hierarchy) of government.